DSharpPlus/DSharpPlus/docs/articles/commands_next/intro.md

 }
 ```

-In the body of our new method, we'll use @DSharpPlus.CommandsNext.CommandContext.RespondAsync* to send a simple message.
+In the body of our new method, we'll use `CommandContext.RespondAsync` to send a simple message.

 ```cs
 await ctx.RespondAsync("Greetings!
 Thank you for executing me!");
 ```

-Finally, mark your command method with the @DSharpPlus.CommandsNext.Attributes.CommandAttribute so CommandsNext will
+Finally, mark your command method with the `CommandAttribute` so CommandsNext will
 know to treat our method as a command method.
 This attribute takes a single parameter: the name of the command.

 We'll name our command *greet* to match the name of the method.